TheLordVier/simple_calculator_on_FastAPI/README.md

 - Input an arithmetic expression and receive the result or an error message.
 - Supports addition, subtraction, multiplication, and division operations.

+## Technologies used in the project

+- FastAPI
+- Jinja2
+- unittest
+- TestClient

 ## Installation

 1. Clone this repository to your local machine: